zer0cache/matic-docs/docs/avail/node/avail-node-management.md

 ## Bond AVL tokens

-It is highly recommended that you set up a stash and controller account and have seperate key (two seperate accounts) for both.
+It is highly recommended that you set up a stash and controller account and have separate key (two separate accounts) for both.

 :::info Stash and Controller Keys